EnigmaCurry/d.rymcg.tech/docker-workstation/README.md

 This is an Arch Linux based development container for [d.rymcg.tech](d.rymcg.tech).
-Install this on a secure Docker server, and you can use this as your remote Docker workstation that you connect to through SSH.
+Install this on a secure Docker server, and use this as your remote Docker workstation (client), that you connect to through SSH.
 All of your d.rymcg.tech `.env` files and tools will live inside this container (in a volume).
 Once installed, you can setup access for all of your remote Docker server contexts,